-On 1 May 1981, the place was transferred to the Metropolitan Region Planning Authority, as part of the Authority's land acquisition for the proposed road widening.43 Since 1981, the individual flats have been leased to tenants.
-Basic repairs and maintenance have been carried out as required.
-Physical evidence and oral evidence from the present tenants indicates that the only major work has been re-wiring of flats 1,2 and 3 c.
-1999, when the original light fittings were removed, and some ceilings of the downstairs flats replaced.44
+the only major work has been re-wiring of flats 1,2 and 3 c.
+1999, when the original light fittings were removed, and some ceilings of the downstairs flats replaced.

-On 13 March 2001, Flats 72-74 Thomas Street was included in the City of Perth's Municipal Heritage Inventory adopted by the Council.
-It was considered that the place was of aesthetic significance 'as an example of a residential building dating from the mid twentieth century', and afforded Level 1 Protection.45
+On 13 March 2001, Flats 72-74 Thomas Street, Perth was included in the City of Perth's Municipal Heritage Inventory adopted by the Council.
+It was considered that the place was of aesthetic significance 'as an example of a residential building dating from the mid twentieth century', and afforded Level 1 Protection.

 In October 2002, former owners, Patricia Gray and Nancy Grey in individual recollections voiced their appreciation of Marshall Clifton's attractive design of the building, the qualities of spaciousness and light in the flats, affection for the place, and their concern for the future of the place since the proposal for road widening of Thomas Street.
-In late 2002, the place continues to be occupied by tenants, who share their sentiments.46
+In late 2002, the place continues to be occupied by tenants, who share their sentiments.
+The place is still occupied in 2008.

-13. 2 PHYSICAL EVIDENCE
+13.2 PHYSICAL EVIDENCE

-Flats 72-74 Thomas Street is a two storey block of four flats in load bearing brick construction with a concrete tiled roof, designed in the Inter-War Mediterranean style47, completed in 1933/4 for Alexander Joseph Leckie to designs by Marshal Clifton of Parry and Marshall Clifton.
+Flats 72-74 Thomas Street, Perth is a two-storey block of four flats in load bearing brick construction with a concrete tiled roof, designed in the Inter-War Mediterranean style, completed in 1933/4 for Alexander Joseph Leckie to designs by Marshall Clifton of Parry and Marshall Clifton.